 When considering taking herbs for anxiety and stress, it is best to discuss with a healthcare practitioner, especially if you are taking any pharmaceutical medications.
 Helpful herbal allies include:

 - Xiao Yao San, Stress Free Formula.
 Chinese herbal medicine has known moving stagnant energy, or Qi, is key to reducing stress.
 This can help with anxiety, sleep, irregular bowel movements and tight neck and shoulders

 - Essential Oils.
 Meditation and Worry Free are some of our favorites from Snow Lotus Oils, available as roll ons in a diluted jojoba oil base to safely apply directly to the body

 - Flower Essences.
 These vibrational, energy remedies are available for most people to try, as there are no contraindications with medications.
 We love Floracopea’s Stress Relief and Mind Ease.

-If you are facing anxiety during this time, the thoughts of needing to be productive and busy are sure not going to help ease your internal pressure.
-Mindfulness techniques such as learning meditation for anxiety, not reading the news constantly and controlling the things you can help reduce tension and fear.
+If you are facing anxiety, the thoughts of needing to be productive and busy are not going to help.
+Mindfulness techniques such as learning meditation for anxiety and controlling the things you can help reduce tension.

 And remember, while this is surely an unsettling period in time, it is temporary.
 It will end and life will return to normal, allowing you to get back to your normal day-to- day routine